Reginald Owen

-John Reginald Owen (5 August 1887 – 5 November 1972) was a British actor.
-He was known for his many roles in British and American films and television programs.
+John Reginald Owen (5 August 1887 – 5 November 1972) was a British actor, known for his many roles in British and American films and television programmes.

 Career

-The son of Joseph and Frances Owen, Reginald Owen studied at Sir Herbert Tree's Royal Academy of Dramatic Art and made his professional debut in 1905.
+Owen was born to Joseph and Frances Owen in Wheathampstead, Hertfordshire, England.
+He studied at the Royal Academy of Dramatic Art and made his professional debut in 1905.

-In 1911, he starred in the original production of Where the Rainbow Ends as Saint George, which opened to very good reviews on 21 December 1911.
-A few years earlier, Reginald Owen met the author Mrs. Clifford Mills as a young actor, and it was he who, on hearing her idea of a Rainbow Story, persuaded her to turn it into a play, and thus Where the Rainbow Ends was born.
-He co-authored the play with Mills using the pseudonym John Ramsey.
+Sometime prior to 1911 Owen met the author Mrs. Clifford Mills.
+On hearing her idea of a rainbow story, persuaded her to turn it into a play, which became Where the Rainbow Ends.
+He co-authored the work with Mills using the pseudonym John Ramsey.

-He went to the United States in 1920 and worked originally on Broadway in New York City, and later moved to Hollywood, where he began a lengthy film career.
-He was a familiar face in many Metro-Goldwyn-Mayer productions.
+He went to the United States in 1920 and performed on Broadway.
+He later moved to Hollywood, where he began a lengthy film career, becoming a familiar face in many Metro-Goldwyn-Mayer productions.

-Owen is perhaps best known today for his performance as Ebenezer Scrooge in the 1938 film version of Charles Dickens' A Christmas Carol, a role he inherited from Lionel Barrymore, who had played the part of Scrooge on the radio every Christmas for years until Barrymore broke his hip in an accident.
+Owen is perhaps best known today for his performance as Ebenezer Scrooge in the 1938 film version of Charles Dickens' A Christmas Carol, a role he inherited from Lionel Barrymore, who had played the part on the radio for years.

-Owen was one of several actors to play both Sherlock Holmes and his companion Dr. Watson, along with Jeremy Brett, Carleton Hobbs, Patrick Macnee, Howard Marion-Crawford, and Edward Woodward.

-Owen first played Watson in the film Sherlock Holmes (1932) starring Clive Brook as Holmes, and then Holmes in A Study in Scarlet (1933).
-Having played Ebenezer Scrooge, Sherlock Holmes, and Dr. Watson, Owen has the odd distinction of playing three classic characters of Victorian fiction only to live to see those characters be taken over and personified by other actors, namely Alastair Sim as Scrooge, Basil Rathbone as Holmes and Nigel Bruce as Watson.
+Owen was one of several actors to play both Sherlock Holmes and his companion Dr. Watson, assaying Watson in the film Sherlock Holmes (1932) starring Clive Brook as Holmes, and then Holmes in A Study in Scarlet (1933).

 Later in his career, Owen appeared with James Garner in the television series Maverick in the episodes "The Belcastle Brand" (1957) and "Gun-Shy" (1958) and guest starred in episodes of the series One Step Beyond, Kentucky Jones, and Bewitched.
 He was featured in the Walt Disney films Mary Poppins (1964) and Bedknobs and Broomsticks (1971).
 He had a small role in the 1962 Irwin Allen production of the Jules Verne novel Five Weeks in a Balloon.
 In August 1964, his mansion in Bel Air was rented to the Beatles, who were performing at the Hollywood Bowl, when no hotel would book them.

 Death

-Owen died from a heart attack at age 85 in Boise, Idaho, and eventually was buried at the Morris Hill Cemetery in Boise.
+Owen died from a heart attack at age 85 in Boise, Idaho, and buried at the Morris Hill Cemetery there.